How to become FCA authorised

 How long does it take to become FCA authorised?

 It can take up to 12 months to received FCA authorisation and you should receive some initial feedback within 6 months.

-The application process is characterised by a lot of checks and administration and to speed things up, several firms will hire professional experts and compliance professionals like Robert Quinn Consulting to help carry out the process.
+The application process is characterised by a lot of checks and administration and to speed things up, several firms will hire professional experts and compliance professionals – click here for more information.